iikoshteruu/enhanced-grok-export/README.md

 **Empty or incomplete exports?**
 - Ensure you have an active conversation
 - Try scrolling through the full conversation first
-- Check browser console for any errors
+- Check browser console for debug messages
+- Use the "Debug Info" button to see what the script detects

 **UI looks different?**
 - Claude.ai occasionally updates their interface
 - The script uses multiple selectors for compatibility
 - File an issue if exports stop working

+**Auto-scroll not working?**
+- Check console for error messages
+- Try disabling auto-scroll in CONFIG if needed
+- Some conversations may be too long for auto-loading

 ## 🤝 Contributing